conterra/mapapps-enhanced-selection/README.md

 The Enhanced Selection Bundle allows you to select features in enhanced ways.
 There are these five special types of selection:
 - Area Selection
 - Freehand Polygon
+- Polygon
+- Existing Graphic
+- Current Extent
+- Distance
 - Travel Time
-- Distance
-- Existing Graphic

 Sample App
 ------------------